|

 NIDHOGG:

-English form of Norse Nidhoggr, meaning
+Anglicized form of Old Norse Níðhöggr, meaning

 -

-name of a dragon or serpent who gnaws at the roots of the world tree Yggdrasill.
+name meaning "dreaded striker."
+In mythology, this is the name of a dragon or serpent who gnaws at the roots of the world tree Yggdrasill.

 -